AdobeDocs/experience-manager-release-information.en/help/previous-documentation-updates.md

 ## Legacy Content {#legacy-content}

 As of Oct.
-24, 2017, legacy versions of AEM documentation have moved to a new location at [https://helpx.adobe.com/experience-manager/aem-previous-versions.html](https://helpx.adobe.com/experience-manager/aem-previous-versions.html).
+24, 2017, legacy versions of AEM documentation have moved to a new location at [Older versions of Adobe Experience Manager, CQ, and CRX](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/previous-updates/aem-previous-versions.html).

 The following versions were moved:

+* AEM 6.3
+* AEM 6.2
+* AEM 6.1
 * AEM 6.0
 * AEM 5.6.1
 * AEM 5.6